 Whitaker suffered a knee injury during fall camp and missed the 2014 season.

 2013 (Redshirt Freshman)

-Whitaker added depth along the offensive line, but did not appear in a game.
+Whitaker added depth on the offensive line, but did not play in a game.

 Before Nebraska (Vista Murrieta HS)

 Whitaker was born on Feb.
-14, 1994, and he is the son of Corey Whitaker and Tammy Reisdorph.
+14, 1994, and is the son of Corey Whitaker and Tammy Reisdorph.
 Whitaker is a business administration major.
 He has volunteered his time with Uplifting Athletes, Husker Hotline and community rec center outreach events.